 Equity Segment: In this segment, the CRCC, through the Colombian Centralized Depository, Deceval, executes the final settlement of repo and temporary transfer of securities transactions, delivery against payment on a gross basis, transaction by transaction.
-For spot transactions on variable income securities, it executes settlement instructions according to the different types of settlement instructions (delivery against payment, receipt against payment, delivery with payment, receipt with payment, delivery of securities, collection without delivery of securities and payment without delivery with zero cash).
+For spot transactions on Equities securities, it executes settlement instructions according to the different types of settlement instructions (delivery against payment, receipt against payment, delivery with payment, receipt with payment, delivery free of payment, receipt free of payment, payment without delivery of securities, collection without delivery of securities and payment without delivery with zero cash).